pi-hole/pi-hole/.github/PULL_REQUEST_TEMPLATE.md

 `{Please ensure that your pull request is for the 'development' branch!}`

-- [] I have read and understood the [contributors guide](https://github.com/pi-hole/pi-hole/blob/master/CONTRIBUTING.md).
+- [] I have read and understood the [contributors guide](https://github.com/pi-hole/pi-hole/blob/master/CONTRIBUTING.md), as well as this entire template.
+- [] I have made only one major change in my proposed changes.
-- [] I have performed relevant testing to verify that they work with my change.
+- [] I have commented my proposed changes within the code.
-- [] I have squashed any insignificant commits.
+- [] I have tested my proposed changes, and have included unit tests where possible.
-- [] This change has comments for package types, values, functions, and non-obvious lines of code.
 - [] I am willing to help maintain this change if there are issues with it later.
 - [] I give this submission freely and claim no ownership.
 - [] It is compatible with the EUPL 1.2 license.
+- [] I have squashed any insignificant commits using [`git rebase`](https://git-scm.com/docs/git-rebase).
 - [] I have Signed Off all commits. ([`git commit --signoff`](https://git-scm.com/docs/git-commit#git-commit---signoff))

 ---